-- 1. To provide undergraduate training in public health. - 2.
-To provide undergraduate professional preparation in public health education. - 3.
-To provide educational preparation for careers in a variety of health services related industries and agencies. - 4.
-To support research and scholarship by the faculty and students of the department. - 5.
-To support student well-being through participation in the University Core Curriculum program. - 6.
-To provide professional preparation for certification in health for physical education majors. - 7.
-To provide service courses for other disciplines.
+- a.
+To provide undergraduate and graduate professional preparation in public health promotion. - b.
+To provide educational preparation for careers in a variety of health services related industries and agencies. - c.
+To support research and scholarship by the faculty and students of the department. - d.
+To support student learning and well-being through participation in the University Core Curriculum program. - e.
+To provide professional preparation for certification in health for physical education majors. - f.
+To provide service courses for other disciplines. - g.
+To participate in the Honors College by offering an undergraduate honors track in Global Public Health